-To be included as an in-scope non-admitted service, the service must meet the definition of a Service Event.
-This is "an interaction between one or more healthcare provider(s) with one non-admitted patient, which must contain therapeutic/clinical content and result in a dated entry in the patient's medical record."
+To be included as an in-scope non-admitted service, the service must meet the definition of a service event.
+A service event is defined as an interaction between one or more healthcare provider(s) with one non-admitted patient, which must contain therapeutic or clinical content and result in a dated entry in the patient's medical record.

-As depicted in Figure 1, IHPA has determined that there are two broad categories of in-scope public hospital non-admitted services - 'Specialist Outpatient Clinic Services (Category A) and 'Other Non-Admitted Patient Services and Non-Medical Specialist Outpatient Clinics' (Category B).
+As depicted in Figure 1, IHPA has determined that there are two broad categories of in-scope public hospital non-admitted services - 'Specialist Outpatient Clinic Services' (Category A) and 'Other Non-Admitted Patient Services and Non-Medical Specialist Outpatient Clinics' (Category B).